academe/authorizenet-objects/README.md

 // Create a credit card.
 $credit_card = new Payment\CreditCard('4000123412341234', '1220', '123');

-// Or create a magnetic stri track (only one can be used).
+// Or create a magnetic stripe track (only one can be used).
 $track1 = new Payment\Track1('TTTTTTTTTTTTTTTT11111');
 $track2 = new Payment\Track2('TTTTTTTT2222222222222222');